-As a site owner, you would never want to down your site just because of your downtime of the server.
-You will lose visitors and indirectly loss of credibility lost sales, rank drops in Google and much more.
+As a site owner, you would never want to down your site just because of your downtime on the server.
+You will lose visitors and indirectly loss credibility lost sales, rank drops in Google and much more.

 We have tested the uptime of both the hosting providers.
 SiteGround provides 99.99% uptime whereas Bluehost provides 99.99% uptime.

 Similarly, we got some good reviews on SiteGround and their uptime.
-We have also conducted some survey to collect people’s opinions to choose the uptime winner.
+We have also conducted some surveys to collect people’s opinions to choose the uptime winner.

 We found that the majority of people voted to SiteGround.
 Bluehost has not the worst in the hosting space but we have to choose one of them.